isabella232/dynamic-media-classic.en-1/help/application-setup.md

 ### Servers

-On account creation, Scene7 automatically provides the assigned servers for your company.
+On account creation, Dynamic Media Classic automatically provides the assigned servers for your company.
 These servers are used to construct URL strings for your web site and applications.
 These URL calls are specific to your account.

 See also [Testing the Secure Testing service](testing-assets-making-them-public.md#testing_the_secure_testing_service).

 **Published Server Name** This server is the live CDN server used in all system-generated URL calls specific to your account.
-Do not change this server name unless you are instructed to do so by a Scene7 support technician.
+Do not change this server name unless you are instructed to do so by a Dynamic Media Classic support technician.

 **Origin Server Name** This server is used for quality assurance testing only.
-Do not change this server name unless instructed to do so by a Scene7 support technician.
+Do not change this server name unless instructed to do so by a Dynamic Media Classic support technician.

 **AGM Server Name** This server is used for Web-to-Print templates.
 This server is set on a company-wide basis.
-Do not change this server name unless instructed to do so by a Scene7 support technician.
+Do not change this server name unless instructed to do so by a Dynamic Media Classic support technician.

 **Test&amp;Target Server Name** Your Test&Target URL, up to and including .com.
-For instructions about obtaining this URL, see Integrating Scene7 with Target Classic.
+For instructions about obtaining this URL, see Integrating Dynamic Media Classic with Target Classic.

-**iOS Streaming Server Name** The URL to your Scene7 iOS streaming server.
+**iOS Streaming Server Name** The URL to your Dynamic Media Classic iOS streaming server.
 This server delivers streaming video to iOS-based devices using HTTP protocol.

-**Progressive Video Server Name** The URL to your Scene7 progressive video server.
+**Progressive Video Server Name** The URL to your Dynamic Media Classic progressive video server.
 This server delivers progressive video using HTTP protocol.

-**Show URL for unpublished assets** Select this option if you want Scene7 to display a URL when previewing any asset, whether it is published or not.
+**Show URL for unpublished assets** Select this option if you want Dynamic Media Classic to display a URL when previewing any asset, whether it is published or not.
 If the asset is not published, the URL does not work.
 However, you can use the URL for planning or organizational purposes.

 **Allow AIR install** Select this option to allow users to download Scene7 Publishing System desktop version to their local hard drives.
 Users install the application from the Desktop Version area of the Personal Setup screen.